abpuccini/Kickstarter-Analysis/README.md

 # Analysis of backers’ interests toward the campaign category

-Creating a pivot table with a row of 'Sub-category', value based on the sum of 'backer' and filters based on 'Parent-Category' and 'year'.
+Creating a pivot table with a row of `Sub-category`, value based on the sum of `backer` and filters based on `Parent-Category` and `year`.

-Also, creating a column chart linked with the pivot table to analyze which campaigns tend to be more interesting for the backers by filtering 'Parent-Category' and 'year.
+Also, creating a column chart linked with the pivot table to analyze which campaigns tend to be more interesting for the backers by filtering `Parent-Category` and `year.

 This table and graph will conduct which campaign (sub-category) will draw more backer’s attention than the others.